shubhiverma/wynk/README.md

 # Wynk music UI

-UI with HTML, CSS and javascript
+UI with HTML, CSS and javascript.
+Run index.html to run application.